scottmk/ti4-reference/snippets/techs/absol/yellow/keleres-iihq-modernization.md

 Gain the Custodia Vigilia planet card and its legendary planet ability card.
 You cannot lose these cards, and this card cannot have an X or Y assimilator token placed on it.

+[Custodia Vigilia is a 2/3 legendary planet with the ability:

-LEGENDARY TEXT: While you control Mecatol Rex, it gains <span style="font-variant:small-caps;">Space Cannon</span> 5 and <span style="font-variant:small-caps;">Production</span> 3.
+While you control Mecatol Rex, it gains <span style="font-variant:small-caps;">Space Cannon</span> 5 and <span style="font-variant:small-caps;">Production</span> 3.

-Gain 2 command tokens when another player scores Custodians VP using Imperial Primary.
+Gain 2 command tokens when another player scores Custodians VP using Imperial Primary.]